platypustheory/hosting_https/README.md

 ## Site Set-Up

-1. Surf to the Sites tab.
+1. Ensure there's a DNS entry for the site that you'd like HTTPS enabled (unless you have a wildcard entry pointing to your Aegir server).
-2. Click on the site that you'd like HTTPS enabled.
+2. Surf to the Sites tab, click on the site, and then hit its Edit tab.
 3. In the HTTPS Settings section, choose either Enabled or Required.
 4. Save the form.
 5. Repeat these steps for any other sites for which you'd like to enable HTTPS.